-- 2. "Operation Staysafe" basically involves using section 46 (3) of the 1989 Children Act (and the potential use of a police protection order) to remove young people judged by agreed criteria to be vulnerable to a designated place of safety.
-Within Dudley, the criteria include: - Being in possession of, or having consumed, alcohol, - Being judged to be too young to be out on the streets at night, - Being involved in anti social behaviour but not necessarily committing a criminal offence. - Being out in the company of known adult offenders
+- 2. "Operation Staysafe" involves using child welfare legislation to remove young people judged by agreed criteria to be vulnerable to a designated place of safety.
+Within Dudley, the criteria include: - Being in possession of, or having consumed, alcohol, - Being judged to be too young to be out on the streets at night, - Being involved in anti social behaviour but not necessarily committing a criminal offence. - Being out in the company of known offenders, particularly adult offenders.